sarora/movie_success_eval/README.md

 ## Plan of action

-* Plan to wrangle data in python and visualize in R. Will use Feather to interchange.
+* Plan to wrangle data in python and visualize in R. Will use Feather to transfer data.

 * We will plot Popularity Vs Genre for the last 5 years and compare it with 5 years before that.